bhoward/focsipedia/docs/logic/circuits.md

 Those three gates are the simplest to implement with transistors.
 As we saw in the exercises in the [Propositional Logic](props.md#exercises) section, all other Boolean operators can be constructed from NAND alone, or NOR alone.
-For example, an AND gate is a NAND followed by a NOT, so it can be built out of three transistors;[^A NOT gate may be thought of as a degenerate, single-input version of either NAND or NOR, which requires only a single transistor in NMOS.] an OR gate also takes three, using a NOR and a NOT.
+For example, an AND gate is a NAND followed by a NOT, so it can be built out of three transistors;[^1] an OR gate also takes three, using a NOR and a NOT.
 In the [Circuit Simplification](simplify.md) section, we will see another way to construct circuits using only NAND gates.

+[^1]: A NOT gate may be thought of as a degenerate, single-input version of either NAND or NOR, which requires only a single transistor in NMOS.

 ## Building a Circuit from a Proposition